 'Chase' is the most mellow improvisation of the fifth volume.
-It contains very slow and meditative melodic figures, mostly harmonised in perfect 4ths and 5ths.
+It contains very slow and meditative melodic figures, mostly harmonised in perfect fourths and fifths.

 These themes have no clear phrasing, and often move for long periods of time, extending apparent phrases in length.

 The result is that the piece has no clear tonal centre, as each new melody tends to either sharpen or flatten the general tonality.

 Due to its consistently perfect harmonisation, the piece tends to resemble medieval vocal music, however such a piece would not be singable due to its wide range and constant tonal repositioning.

 Blurring of the pedal often creates rich and ambient textures as perfect fifths combine into double wholetone scales and other chromatic compounds.

 'Pandora' is both the longest and most violent improvisation out of all 100.

 Its violent nature is hidden by its opening section, which makes use of quartal and quintal harmony in order to paint a surreal harmonic picture.

 This eventually gives way to a repeated chordal accompaniment, which is in the centre of right hand figures which cross over, above and below it.

 This march-like pattern continues, for some time, gradually becoming more elaborate, and occasionally less clear in its meter.